-Turbo trainers, indoor trainers, ergo static trainers whatever you want to call these, they are a great way of keeping fit if the weather is simply too bad for you to get outside training, or if you want a good quality quick workout around your daily commitments.
+Turbo trainers, indoor trainers, ergo static trainers whatever you want to call these, are a great way of keeping fit if the weather is simply too bad for you to get outside training, or if you want a good quality quick workout around your daily commitments.

 All the ones that we are going to show you today allow you to put your own bike on them and have the advantage that means you are in the same position you are out on the road.
-And if you’ve you got power metre on your bike, you will get compatible measurements for when you are normally training.
+And if you’ve got a power metre on your bike, you will get compatible measurements for when you are normally training.

 So here is the list of best budget turbo trainers that you can purchase without breaking the bank.

 1. PedalPro Magnetic